 Complimentary Conference Registrations

 There will probably be several complimentary conference registration categories.
 The categories must be identified prior to the opening of registration.
 Complimentary registration codes will be assigned ONLY with permission of the VP Conferences by the Conference Management Contractor and Registration Manager.
 The accounting for complimentary registrations shall be identified and detailed by the VP Conferences with the Conference Management Contractor.
-In particular, those for Chapter Officers other than the President and VP Conferences and certain CHC Subcommittee chairs (see Conference Host Committee below).
+In particular, those for Chapter Officers other than the President and VP Conferences.

 APA California Award Winners

-All APA California award winners will be provided with one free admission to the awards ceremony and one meal.
+All APA California award winners will be provided with one free admission to the awards ceremony and one meal if a meal is served as part of the event.
 Additional meals or one-day registration to sessions shall be available for purchase separately.
-If award winners are APA California members, including PEN and FAICP, but they are not otherwise attending the conference, they will also receive one free meal to the Awards event.
+If award winners are APA California members, including PEN and FAICP, but they are not otherwise attending the conference, they are also eligible to receive one free meal to the Awards event.

 CPF Student Award Winners

 The top winners of the CPF scholarship awards, including the Diversity Scholarship award winner, receive a free full student registration for the full conference.
-(All students, including CPF scholarship award winners, receive free registration to the pre-conference Student Day).
-The CPF Board conference liaison shall contact the VP Conferences to relay information about the CPF award winners so the individuals’ names can be included in the printed conference program.
+(All students, including CPF scholarship award winners, receive free registration to the Student Day that precedes the formal opening of the conference).
+The CPF Board conference liaison shall contact the VP Conferences and Graphic Designer to relay information about the CPF award winners so the individuals’ names can be included in the printed conference program.

 Conference Session Speakers, Speaker Payment and Registration Fees